J. Ira Courtney: College career

 In 1910, Courtney attended the Phillips Exeter Academy in Exeter, New Hampshire, where he equaled the interscholastic record in the 40-yard dash of 4 and 3/5 of a second while competing on a wooden track at the snow-bound college.
-In 1911, Courtney returned to Seattle and enrolled at the University of Washington where his sprinting speed continued to improve.
-After a number of impressive victories in the spring of 1912, a growing movement of Courtney’s Seattle fans persuaded the Seattle Athletic Club to send him to the west coast Olympic trials that May in California.
+In 1911, Courtney returned to Seattle and enrolled at the University of Washington, where his sprinting speed continued to improve.
+After a number of impressive victories in the spring of 1912, a growing movement of Courtney’s Seattle fans persuaded the Seattle Athletic Club to send him to the West Coast Olympic trials that May in California.
 During the trials on May 17 at Stanford University's track in Palo Alto, Courtney qualified for the Olympic team by winning the 100-meter dash, tying the then world Olympic record of 10.4 seconds which was set in 1908 by the South African sprinter Reggie Walker during the games in London.
-During the Olympic trials Courtney also won the 200-meter dash.
-By qualifying, Courtney became both the University of Washington's first Olympic athlete, and the first Olympic athlete from the Pacific Northwest.
+During the Olympic trials, Courtney also won the 200-meter dash.
+By qualifying, Courtney became both the University of Washington's first Olympic athlete and the first Olympic athlete from the Pacific Northwest.

 1912 Olympic Games

-At the Games, Courtney won both of his heats, but was eliminated in the semi-finals of the 100 m and 200 m events.
+At the Games, Courtney won both of his heats but was eliminated in the semi-finals of the 100 m and 200 m events.

 Courtney was selected for the 4×100 meter relay and would almost certainly have won a gold medal in that race if the U.S. team had not been eliminated in a semi-final after two other members faulted the baton pass.
-It was the first and only time the United States team failed to win the 4 × 100 m relay until 1960, when they were eliminated for the same reason.
+It was the first and only time the United States team failed to win the 4 × 100 m relay until 1960 when they were eliminated for the same reason.
 Courtney also played on the U.S. team in the baseball demonstration event.
-Among his teammates, was Abel Kiviat, who was the silver medalist in the 1500 meters, and would go on to become America's longest-living Olympic medal-winner.
+Among his teammates was Abel Kiviat, the silver medalist in the 1500 metres and would become America's longest-living Olympic medal-winner.
 He died in 1991 at the age of 99.

 Post-Olympic career

 In 1913, Courtney enrolled at the University of Southern California in Los Angeles, where he earned a law degree and continued running track.
-However, his shot at making another Olympic team in 1916 was dashed when the games were cancelled because of an event called World War I. In the 1920s he went on to win a number of Southern California doubles handball championships with his partner Fred Alney.
+However, his shot at making another Olympic team in 1916 was dashed when the games were cancelled because of an event called World War I. In the 1920s, he won a number of Southern California doubles handball championships with his partner Fred Alney.